Dev1an/Robot-Management-System/README.md

 A realtime web application that allows users to

-- View information about robots in the network.
+- View information about discovered robots in the network.
 The information contains
   - It's current state
   - What it has done in the past
   - What it will do in the future